MathieuSchopfer/tfa-airco2ntrol-mini/README.md

 See what package your distribution provides for the HIDAPI library.

-## MacOS
+## macOS

-The HIDAPI library may be easily installed on MacOS with Homebrew:
+The HIDAPI library may be easily installed on macOS with Homebrew:
 ```shell
 brew install hidapi
 ```